UniMath/agda-unimath/src/group-theory/characteristic-subgroups.lagda.md

 [normal](group-theory.normal-subgroups.md), since the condition of being characteristic implies that `conjugation x H ＝ H`.

+We also note that every subgroup which is defined for all groups, such as the commutator subgroup, is automatically characteristic as a consequence of the [univalence axiom](foundation.univalence.md), and therefore also normal.

 ## Definition

 ### The predicate of being a characteristic subgroup